-This will pose a big problem if you’re stuck in a remote area.
-Maybe there’s no access to a physician or the area is without a network signal.
-Now, what happens?
+If you’re stuck in a remote area, this will pose a big problem.
+Maybe there’s no access to a physician, or the area is without a network signal.
+Then, what happens?

-[Update – we changed to World Nomads Insurance because it worked out cheaper due to our ages.]
+Update – we changed to World Nomads Insurance because it worked out cheaper due to our age.

-What makes the Garmin InReach Mini device so reliable is that it uses the Iridium satellite system which provides 100% global network coverage.
-Once the Garmin devices distress signal button (the SOS button) is triggered, the Garmin 24-hour emergency coordination centre communicates with you to provide the appropriate evacuation service.
+The Garmin InReach Mini device is reliable because it uses the Iridium satellite system, which provides 100% global network coverage.
+Once the Garmin device distress signal (SOS button) is triggered, the Garmin 24-hour emergency coordination centre communicates with you to provide the appropriate evacuation service.

-So in the end, we chose the Garmin Freedom Safety Plan at USD$16 per month + an annual subscription fee of USD$35 and added the SAR 100 Search and Rescue Insurance Plan (USD$43 annual fee).
+So, in the end, we chose the Garmin Freedom Safety Plan at £14.99 per month + an annual subscription fee of £34.99 and added the SAR 100 Search and Rescue Insurance Plan (USD$43 annual fee).

 When evacuation costs can run into thousands of dollars, having Garmin insurance really gives us peace of mind.